What Is Parody?

 How Do You Identify Parody in Writing?

-Unlike satire, with which it is sometimes confused, parody is a direct imitation of situation, concept, or event familiar to the reader.
+Unlike satire parody is a direct imitation of situations, concepts, or events familiar to the reader.
 Moreover, parody does not have to take the form of social commentary or political critique.
-In fact, literature often parodies its own conventions, as in the case in Cervantes’ Don Quixote, whose deluded hero believes that he is a medieval knight doing battle.
-The novel parodies the medieval romance genre.
-In so doing, Cervantes gives rise to a new literary genre, the novel.
+In fact, literature will often parody its own conventions, as in the case in Cervantes’ Don Quixote, whose deluded hero believes that he is a medieval knight doing battle.
+The novel is a parody of the medieval romance genre.

 Examples of Parody

-1. Shakespeare’s famous Sonnet, “My Mistress’ Eyes Are Nothing Like the Sun” parodies countless love poems that idealize the beauty of the beloved.
-Instead of having flowing silken tresses, his mistress’ hairs are “black wires,” and rather than have alabaster skin, hers is “dun.”
+Parody Example 1.
+Shakespeare’s famous Sonnet, “My Mistress’ Eyes Are Nothing Like the Sun” parodies countless love poems that idealize the beauty of the beloved.

 (View all literary devices)